bearyjd/blog/wireless/mt7628/README.md

 Make sure that you have got the wireless driver of MT7628 from MediaTek or your distributor.

-You can find the source code in [](./src), please create a fold named wlan_assoclist in you buildroot's package path, and copy all files into it.
+You can find the source code in [demo source code](./src), please create a fold named wlan_assoclist in you buildroot's package path, and copy all files into it.

 ## Compile